There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 A few years ago I found the first book in this list, My Holiday in North Korea, at Barnes and Noble and I had to get it.
 First, because it was on that perfect, thick glossy paper.
 Second, because it just sounded good.
 Later I found myself watching anything I could find about North Korea on Netflix, which wasn’t much, and now I’m back on a search for the best books about North Korea to read over the summer.

 After scouring the web, I compiled this list of 27 books about North Korea.
 They are mostly about life in North Korea, escaping North Korea, or traveling to North Korea.
 You won’t be finding a whole lot of history books on this list, but these are all things I want to read myself.
+I’ve been more interested in dark tourism over the last few years and it really makes me want to visit someday.

-Wendy goes on a 10 day holiday to North Korea and this is her collections of stories and photographs from the trip.
+Wendy goes on a 10 day holiday to North Korea and this is her collection of stories and photographs from the trip.
 This is more of a tongue-in-cheek account of travel in North Korea, so if you want something less serious, this is a great choice.
 After initial amusement and bewilderment, she is soon frustrated and a little paranoid once she sees the country they’re willing to show.

 This follows the lives of six North Koreans over 15 years into their new lives in China and South Korea.
 It takes us to a place most of us have never seen before and shares what it’s like living under the most totalitarian regime around today.
 We are taken deep into the country where the government doesn’t see as we follow these six people falling in love, raising families, nurturing ambitions, struggling to survive, and realizing that their government betrayed them.